 At Meza Dental, we take pride in all the life-changing dental restorations we have delivered to our patients over the years.
 Take a look at our before and after gallery to view some of the amazing results.

-The cost of full mouth restoration depends on the dental treatments needed for every specific case, the dental materials and techniques used.
+The cost of full mouth restoration depends on the dental treatments needed for every specific case, the dental materials, and the techniques used.
 After you meet with Dr. Meza to discuss your needs and goals, we can provide you with a treatment cost estimate.

 If you are looking for full mouth reconstruction, we cordially invite you to contact us to request a treatment estimate, as it is the best way for you to know how much your treatment will cost before arriving in Costa Rica.
-We can assure you that our doctors will help you find the best treatment option for you in terms of need and cost.
+We can assure you that our doctors will help you find the best treatment option for you.